-- What it is: A sole proprietorship is a business that’s owned and run by one person, where the government makes no legal distinction between the person who owns the business and the business itself.
-It’s the simplest way to operate the business.
-You don't have to name your business anything other than your own, personal name, but if you want to, you can give it its own distinctive name by registering what’s called a Doing Business Name (DBA).
-(We’ll get back to that in the "Choosing & Registering Your Business Name" section.)
+- What it is: A sole proprietorship is a business that's owned and run by one person, where the government makes no legal distinction between the person who owns the business and the business itself.
+It's the simplest way to operate the business.
+You don't have to name your business anything other than your own, personal name, but if you want to, you can give it its own distinctive name by registering what's called a Doing Business Name (DBA).
+(We'll get back to that in the "How to Register a Business Name" section.)

 - Pros: It's easy and inexpensive to create a sole proprietorship because there's only one owner, and that owner has complete control over all business decisions.
 Tax preparation is also pretty simple since a sole proprietorship is not taxed separately from its owner.

 - Cons: It can be dramatically more difficult to raise money and get investors or loans because there's no legal structure that promises repayment if the business fails.
 Also, since the owner and the business are legally the same, the owner is personally liable for all the debts and obligations of the business.